yymin1022/Wa_API/.github/ISSUE_TEMPLATE.md

 ## Summary
-- Please enter Simple Summary of Issue
+- Please enter Simple Summary of Issue.
+Korean or English is acceptable (Delete this description when Submit)

 ## Description
-- List all of Changes included this Issue
+- List all of Changes included this Issue.
+Korean or English is acceptable (Delete this description when Submit)

 ---